Family movie night is a great way to cap off reading a good book or to simply bond with each other. Here’s how to make it extra special!

 I went to public school as a kid.
-You know what was one of the best days in a class?
-The day you walked into your classroom and saw the big rolling cart with the TV strapped to the top of it, and the VCR sitting halfway down.
+Do you know what was one of the best days in a class?
+The day you walked into your classroom, and saw the big rolling cart with the TV strapped to the top of it and the VCR sitting halfway down.
 I’m ancient, so watching movies wasn’t as much of a thing in elementary school, or maybe I don’t remember it as much.
-However, in middle school and high school if the assigned reading book had a movie, you can bet we were watching it.
+However, in middle school and high school, if the assigned reading book had a movie, you can bet we were watching it.

-The more I thought about it, the more movies I realized were based off of books.
+The more I thought about it, the more movies I realized were based on books.
 It took me a bit, but I figured out at least ten books from third grade up through high school.
 Several of the elementary grades had twenty books you could read.
-I started to winnow down my list, I knew I don’t like Twilight, so that was right out.
+I started to widdle down my list; I knew I didn’t like Twilight, so that was right out.
 I’m also not a fan of How to Eat Fried Worms, so scratch that book.
 Then I thought about what my kids love.
 My daughter always wants to find books with animals, though the animals can’t die.
 My boys are fans of all things adventure.
 I picked from a wide variety, and we read and or listened to dozens of books only to watch the movie.

-Sometimes I feel ambitious and roll out cookies, I’ve discovered this super cool 50 animal cookie cutter bin (affiliate link) to be amazingly helpful.
+Sometimes I feel ambitious and roll-out cookies.
+I’ve discovered a super cool 50-animal cookie-cutter bin to be amazingly helpful.
 You can make all manner of things by dipping pretzel sticks into candy melts and chocolate chips.
-A dipped pretzel stick could be a torch, a club, a sword, a peg leg, who knows what else they will transform into.
+A dipped pretzel stick could be a torch, a club, a sword, a peg leg, and who knows what else they will transform into.

-Over at my blog I’ve put together over 100 books made into a movie broken down by grade level.
-At first I updated it every time a new movie was made, but it’s all the rage to release books made into a movie, usually not well, so now I’m updating it once a year.
-So far this year I’ve got five movies to add in since I last updated it in January.
+Over at my blog, I’ve put together over 100 books made into a movie broken down by grade level.
+At first, I updated it every time a new movie was made, but it’s all the rage to release books made into a movie, usually not well, so now I’m updating it once a year.
+You will have tons of choices!